Bugatti Chiron: La Voiture Noire (2019)

 The La Voiture Noire is a one-off special introduced at the 2019 Geneva Motor Show.
 Based on the Chiron, the design of the car harkens back to the Type 57 SC Atlantic and is a celebration of the company's distinctive design history.
-The car has a hand-built body made from carbon fibre designed by Bugatti designer Etienne Salomé which has an elongated nose (similar to that on the Divo) and an elongated rear section.
+The car has a hand-built body made from carbon fibre designed by Bugatti designer Etienne Salomé which has an elongated nose (similar to that on the Divo) and an elongated back section.
 Other notable features include unique wing mirrors, LED taillight strip, and wheels.
 Unlike the original, the car has a mid-engine layout.

 A trim piece running from the front of the car to the rear spoiler recalls the dorsal fin present on the Type 57 SC.
 The car features a floating windscreen and has masked A-pillars.
-The La Voiture Noire's shares large design similarities from the Bugatti Rembrandt, a cancelled front-engine grand tourer powered by the Chiron's W16 engine.
+The La Voiture Noire shares many design similarities with the Bugatti Rembrandt, a cancelled front-engine grand tourer powered by the Chiron's W16 engine.

-The La Voiture Noire will be powered by the same 8.0-litre quad-turbocharged W16 engine from the Chiron having the same power output figures but the 7-speed dual-clutch gearbox and the all-wheel-drive system are heavily revised in order to allow for a more relaxed driving experience.
+The La Voiture Noire is powered by the same 8.0-litre quad-turbocharged W16 engine from the Chiron having the same power output figures but the 7-speed dual-clutch gearbox and the all-wheel-drive system are heavily revised in order to allow for a more relaxed driving experience.
 Softer dampers and a revised chassis contribute to the factor.
 The car features six exhaust pipes recalling the innovative design of the past.